keithrbennett/keithrbennett.github.io/blog/_posts/2024-09-20-synchronous-threaded-fiber-http-requests-in-ruby.md

 end
 ```

-The magic is in the `Async` framework and `Async::HTTP::Internet`'s `get` method, which is fiber-aware and yields controlf of the CPU while waiting for a response.
+The magic is in the `Async` framework and `Async::HTTP::Internet`'s `get` method, which is fiber-aware and yields control of the CPU while waiting for a response.

 ### Comparing the Performance Results

-I did a benchmark to compare the results of fetching request counts for powers of 2 from 1 to 256 (1, 2, 4, 8, 16, 32, 64, 128, and 256).
+I did a benchmark comparing the results of fetching request counts for powers of 2 ranging from 1 to 256 (1, 2, 4, 8, 16, 32, 64, 128, and 256).

 Here are the results comparing all three approaches, using the averages of several test runs: